kiba/Writings/gaia/dramatis_personae.md

 * Familial relations: Alice Archer, mother, closest.
 John Archer, father, deceased.
 No other contacts.
 * Friendship Criteria: Frequently associated and attracted to intellectuals, geeks, and nerds.
 However, friends from childhood can persists, especially if kept in contact
 * Friends:
 * Career: electrical engineer, programmer, startup founder, billionaire
 * Humor: Dislike embarrassment humor.
 Tended to cringe rather than laugh.
 No interest in standup comedy.
-Likes occupational humor.
+Do like parodies.

 **Alice Archer (Gaia)**  - Doppelganger mother.
 Is strongly religious, attend church.
 Believe strongly in education.